 At its founding in 1937, Queens College was hailed by the people of the borough as “the college of the future.”
 Now part of the City University of New York (CUNY), Queens College offers a rigorous education in the liberal arts and sciences under the guidance of a faculty dedicated to both teaching and research.
 Students graduate with the ability to think critically, address complex problems, explore various cultures, and use modern technologies and information resources.

 Located in a residential area of Flushing in the borough of Queens—America’s most ethnically diverse county—the college has students from more than 150 nations.
-A member of Phi Beta Kappa, Queens College was recently ranked number two nationwide by the Washington Monthly in the category of “Best Bang for the Bucks.”
-The college earned this distinction by giving its students an exceptional education for a modest price and because of our “contribution to the public good” in the categories of social mobility (recruiting and graduating low-income students), research (producing cutting-edge research and PhDs), and service (encouraging students to give something back to their country).
+A member of Phi Beta Kappa, Queens College is consistently ranked among the leading institutions in the nation for the quality of its academic programs and student achievement.
+Recognized as one of the most affordable public colleges in the country, Queens College offers a first-rate education to talented people of all backgrounds and financial means.

 The beautiful campus consists of 80 acres lined with trees surrounding grassy open spaces and a traditional quad.
 The college boasts state-of-the-art computer and science laboratories, a spectacular music building, and the six-story Rosenthal Library.
 The major classroom building, Powdermaker Hall, has the latest technology throughout.
 An extensive commitment to sustainability has earned Queens College inclusion in the Princeton Review’s first-ever Guide to 322 Green Colleges.